Catherine Ivanovna of Russia: Later life in Russia

 On the death of Peter II in 1730, the Supreme Privy Council considered Catherine as a candidate for the tsardom as the eldest daughter of Ivan V, but the fear that her spouse would gain influence in Russia and her own independent and capricious nature led to her widowed younger sister Anna, Duchess of Courland, being chosen instead, because she was considered more docile.

 Catherine Ivanovna's Gravestone at Alexander Nevsky Lavra.

 Catherine was involved in the events of 7 March 1730, when a group of nobles (between 150 and 800, according to sources), among whom were many officers of the Guards, arrived at the palace and gave a petition to the Empress.
 In this petition they requested the re-examination of the form of government that would be pleasing to all the people.
 Anna hesitated, but Catherine reportedly forced the Empress to sign the petition.

 Catherine kept at her court one of the first Russian theaters, with serfs as actors.
-She secretly cohabited with the naval officer Prince Michail Andreevič Belosel'skij-Belozerskij who was exiled to the Urals three years after her death for engaging in "immodest talk" about the princess.
+She secretly cohabited with the naval officer Prince Michail Andreevich Belosselsky-Belozersky who was exiled to the Urals three years after her death for engaging in "immodest talk" about the princess.

 On 12 May 1733, Catherine was present at her daughter's conversion to the Orthodox religion, where she received the name Anna Leopoldovna, in order to make her acceptable as an heiress to the throne.
 Catherine died one month later and was buried next to her mother in the Annunciation Church of the Alexander Nevsky Lavra monastery.